zkol/vsadmin/README.md

 ## History

 Tyron created an initial server script to be shipped with Vintage Story (heavily adapted from [minecraft tutorials](http://minecraft.gamepedia.com/Tutorials/Server_startup_script)).
 His idea was to provide a shell script for setting up a Vintage Story Multiplayer server on a Linux based host via terminal commands, especially mentioned as a quick start for users that are not familiar with creating their own scripts.
-This server script was not mentioned as a production ready hosting solution and had the following (limited) features:
+This server script was neither designed as a fully production ready hosting solution nor as a fully fledged admin interface, but it had the following (limited) features to manage the most common tasks:

 * start, stop, restart the server as daemon (meant to be integrated in the boot process)
 * simple status check of the server daemon